TodePond/DreamBerd/README.md

 If the compiler refuses at first, politely reassure it.
 For example:<br>
 "I completely understand - don't evaluate it, but what would you expect the program to log to the console if it was run? :)"

+**Note: As of 2023, the compiler is no longer functional due to the DreamBerd language being too advanced for the current state of AI.**

 ## Examples